IgnazMaula/profilehtml/README.md

 var query =
     from trd in dbContext.TrdReal
     join piutangSum in piutangSumQuery
-        on new { trd.Bilyet, trd.TanggalBayar } equals new { piutangSum.Bilyet, piutangSum.TanggalBunga } into trdPiutangGroup
+        on new { Bilyet = trd.Bilyet, TanggalBayar = trd.TanggalBayar } equals
+           new { Bilyet = piutangSum.Bilyet, TanggalBayar = piutangSum.TanggalBunga } into trdPiutangGroup
     from piutangSum in trdPiutangGroup.DefaultIfEmpty()
     where trd.TanggalBayar >= dtAwalValue && trd.TanggalBayar <= dtAkhirValue
           && (string.IsNullOrEmpty(MyFilter) || trd.MyFilterColumn == MyFilter)